More

 Dress Policy & Club Information

-‘The Board’ have determined that the following regulations will apply with immediate effect and will be revised and/or amended annually if necessary.
+The Board have determined that the following regulations apply and will be revised and/or amended annually as necessary.

 As the world continues to change at ever quickening speeds around us, at Calcot Park Golf Club we firmly believe that if we are to continue to have a thriving and active membership, we will be best served by simply asking everyone to follow the guidelines stated within this code.